rahulyhg/sunrise-sunset/readme.txt

 This widget displays the sunrise and sunset times for select cities.
 You can set the location using a drop down list.

 In order to add a city please add a line to the cities.txt file.
-The format of the file is cityname:timezone:latitude:longitude
+The file formate is:
+<cityname>:<timezone>:<latitude>:<longitude>

 For example:
 Orlando,FL:America/New_York:28.55:-81.33

-Logitude is always negative for America Cities.
+Logitude is always negative for cities in the United States.
 This plugin should handle cities from different countries, but it has not been tested.